FOR IMMEDIATE RELEASE

 - Michele@buzzbuilders.net / 425.205.9444

 Founded in Seattle, Julep Beauty Incorporated is one of the fastest growing beauty brands.
 Julep was born from the belief that beauty is about connection; a celebration of the bond between girlfriends.
 Leveraging the expertise gained in their four boutique nail parlors in the Seattle area, Julep has created a line of the most effective, toxin-free beauty products and the latest limited—run nail colors.
 The wildly popular Julep Maven beauty subscription program features full sizes of Julep's growing beauty products offerings, including skin care and color cosmetics.
-To further their mission of empowering and connecting women, Julep's Powered by Girlfriends™ project donates a portion of proceeds from every sale to organizations that support women.
 For more information, please visit www.julep.com.
 Follow Julep: Twitter @JulepMaven / Facebook https://www.facebook.com/julep / Pinterest http://pinterest.com/julepmaven / Youtube http://www.youtube.com/watch?v=YJHb6Tgrla4

 About Andreessen Horowitz